0x4l3x/localPractica/BetterCodeHub.md

 2. You can check your code against the guidelines using [Better Code Hub](https://bettercodehub.com), a GitHub integration provided by [Software Improvement Group SIG](https://www.sig.eu/better-code-hub/).
 Better Code Hub integrates with the GitHub Flow and can easily run in your CI/CD pipeline on all your Pull Requests and commits.

-3. 17 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum of 200 KLoc per code base.
+3. 17 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maxIzquierdamum of 200 KLoc per code base.

 4. Each repository gets a score in Better Code Hub.
 The more guidelines you get right, the higher the score.
-The maximum is 10 out of 10.
+The maxIzquierdamum is 10 out of 10.
 All guidelines are equally important so please aim for a 10 for new codebases.

 5. Find your scores inside the GitHub conversation flow at the commits and pull request per branch.